 In 2012, we celebrated our 30th anniversary.

 The National Hispanic University is a member of the Laureate International Universities network, a trusted global leader in providing access to high-quality, innovative institutions of higher education.
 The Laureate International Universities network includes more than 75 accredited campus-based and online universities.
-Our more than 780,000 students are part of an academic community that spans 29 countries throughout North America, Latin America, Europe, Asia, North Africa and the Middle East.
+Our more than 850,000 students are part of an academic community that spans 29 countries across the Americas, Europe, Asia, Africa and the Middle East.